-6.4 Code Structure
+4 Code Structure

-6.4.1 Names of classes and variables
+4.1 Names of classes and variables

-In general, the names of classes, methods and members should consist of complete words separated using internal capitalization.
+In general, the names of classes, methods and members should consist of complete words separated using internal capitalization 2.
 Class names, and only class names, have their first letter capitalized, as in AtomicActor.
 Method and member names are not capitalized, except at internal word boundaries, as in getContainer().
-Protected or private members and methods are preceded by a leading underscore "\" as in \protectedMethod().

-Static final constants should be in uppercase, with words separated by underscores, as in INFINITE\CAPACITY.
+Protected or private members and methods are preceded by a leading underscore "" as in protectedMethod().
+Static final constants should be in uppercase, with words separated by underscores, as in INFINITE_CAPACITY.
 A leading underscore should be used if the constant is protected or private.
+Package names should be short and not capitalized, as in "de" for the discrete-event domain.
+In Java, there is no limit to name sizes (as it should be).
+Do not hesitate to use long names.

-3. Yes, there are exceptions (NamedObj, CrossRefList, IOPort).
+2Yes, there are exceptions (NamedObj, CrossRefList, IOPort).
 Many discussions dealt with these names, and we still regret not making them complete words.